Waikōkopu: Rail development

 The ship Talune was sunk to form a breakwater.

-Despite some difficulties during the building of the line, and the need to flatten a small hill at Waikokopu to create a flat area for the rail yards, the first through train from Wairoa to Waikokopu ran on 17 July 1923.
+Despite some difficulties during the building of the line, and the need to flatten a small hill at Waikōkopu to create a flat area for the rail yards, the first through train from Wairoa to Waikōkopu ran on 17 July 1923.
 From 1921 to 1923 the Government had expended £352,790 on the project.
-However the port company had failed in its attempts to create an inner harbour at Waikokopu, and the Government had to authorise expenditure of a further £78,000 for 'the immediate erection of safe berthing facilities'.
+However the port company had failed in its attempts to create an inner harbour at Waikōkopu, and the Government had to authorise expenditure of a further £78,000 for 'the immediate erection of safe berthing facilities'.
 The work was speedily completed, and the first of many shipments of frozen meat went out via the new railway line and port in August 1924.

 During further development of the port in 1925 the ship Talune was stripped, filled with rocks and sunk to form a breakwater to protect the wharf from the Southerly swells.
 The Talune was notorious as the ship on which the 1918 pandemic influenza reached Samoa, killing over 20% of the population.

-From 1929 and through the 1930s heavy equipment and iron work for the Waikaremoana power project was brought ashore at Waikokopu, railed to Wairoa, and then carted up to the lake by bullock wagon and traction engines.
+From 1929 and through the 1930s heavy equipment and iron work for the Waikaremoana power project was brought ashore at Waikōkopu, railed to Wairoa, and then carted up to the lake by bullock wagon and traction engines.
 Also in the 1930s, during the building of the Napier to Wairoa section of the Palmerston North - Gisborne Line, the steelwork for the Mohaka Viaduct was landed at the port and railed to the Mohaka River work site.

 In 1924, an engineer's report recommended the branch be incorporated as the southernmost portion of a new coastal rail route from Wairoa to Gisborne.
-The originally proposed inland rail route from Wairoa to Gisborne was abandoned, and by 1942 the Wairoa - Waikokopu section was incorporated into the Palmerston North - Gisborne line.
-Easy transport to Gisborne and Napier via rail gave Wairoa access to superior port facilities, and Waikokopu reverted to a small fishing establishment and a base for servicing the lighthouse on Portland Island, off the south end of the Māhia Peninsula, until the light was automated in 1984.
+The originally proposed inland rail route from Wairoa to Gisborne was abandoned, and by 1942 the Wairoa - Waikōkopu section was incorporated into the Palmerston North - Gisborne line.
+Easy transport to Gisborne and Napier via rail gave Wairoa access to superior port facilities, and Waikōkopu reverted to a small fishing establishment and a base for servicing the lighthouse on Portland Island, off the south end of the Māhia Peninsula, until the light was automated in 1984.